alaskalinuxuser/device_samsung_tbltexx/README.md

 Designed for tbltexx

-Edited for SlimRoms by the AlaskaLinuxUser https://thealaskalinuxuser.wordpress.com
+Edited by the AlaskaLinuxUser for PAC ROM https://thealaskalinuxuser.wordpress.com